Notes, Disclaimers, etc in Part One

 there

 was something else.
-Something they had seen but weren't thinking of.
-But
+Something they had seen but weren't thinking

 what was it?
 "Just a few more minutes!" she called back.